 - a.
 Make sure the generator is on a level surface. - b.
-Unscrew the oil filler/dipstick cap. - c.
-With a dry cloth, wipe the oil off of the stick on the inside of the cap. - d.
+Remove the oil cover. - c.
+Unscrew the oil filler/dipstick cap. - d.
+With a dry cloth, wipe the oil off of the stick on the inside of the cap. - e.
 Insert the dipstick as if you were replacing the cap and then remove it again.
 There should now be oil on the stick.
-If there is no oil on the stick, or oil only at the very end of the stick, you should add oil until the engine crankcase is filled (see "Adding Oil" portion of the "Maintenance" section). - e.
+If there is no oil on the stick, or oil only at the very end of the stick, you should add oil until the engine crankcase is filled (see "Adding Oil" portion of the "Maintenance" section). - f.
 Be sure to replace the cap when finished checking oil.

-Model Number XP12000DX Engine Oil Capacity 40.5 fl. oz (1.2L)
+Model Number XP2300iH Engine Oil Capacity 13 fl. oz (0.4L)

-Step 2 - Check the Gas Level (Optional)
+Step 2 - Check the gas level (Optional)